 - Plan ahead to have a few event photos to use in your post-event communications.
 You may have a dedicated photographer who will take photos at the event, and that’s great.
 It often takes a few days or more to receive the photographer’s photos, though, so instead of relying on those pictures for this plan, assign the task to yourself, a colleague, or a volunteer before the event.
 Let the person know what you’re looking for, such as crowd shots that show people enjoying themselves at your event.
 Avoid photos of people making speeches—boring!
 Whoever takes the photos should send them to you as soon as the event is over.

 - Choose, in addition, a photo that shows how the money raised by the event will be used.
 If you work for an animal shelter, this could be a photo of a cat in your care.
-If you work for a land trust, it could be a picture of the view from conservation land.
+If you work for a land trust, it could be a picture showing a view from conservation land.
 You can use a photo that you already have, or you can take a picture specifically to be used in your post-event follow-up.

 At the event: